 And that’s not it.
 After signing the contract, my oven broke…Speachless.
 So, Olena’s Tabasco® challenge really became 4 ingredients and no oven.
 But no regrets.
 Every single recipe came out delicious, quick and healthy!

 Recipe #1: Grilled Spicy Cilantro Fish Kebabs.
 I created a simple marinade made of fresh cilantro, olive oil, apple cider vinegar, salt and pepper.
 My fish of choice was frozen wild tuna steaks which I found at Costco for a decent price.

 Let me put it this way: I didn’t have to call for dinner twice, even the 3 year old.
-The fish kebabs came out juicy, fragrant and with the right amount of heat for the kids and some adults to handle.
+Grilled fish kebabs came out juicy, fragrant and with the right amount of heat for the kids and some adults to handle.
 Fish cooks really fast and marinating time could be as little as 30 minutes.
 Enjoy these kebabs and check back tomorrow for a recommended side dish.:)